St. Saviour Roman Catholic Church - Brooklyn, NY

 2 manuals, 34 stops, 40 ranks

-In 1976, Wm.
-E. Baker & Co. rebuilt and enlarged the existing organ by Midmer-Losh.
+In 1976, William E. Baker & Co. rebuilt and enlarged the existing Reuben Midmer & Son organ.
 William Baker, who was organist of the church at the time, also added a one-stop floating Solo division.
-The old Midmer-Losh console was modified by placing all of the rocking stoptabs on the left jamb, and a blind combination action was installed.
-Baker also removed the one-manual Reuben Midmer organ from the Lower Church and incorporated some of its pipes into his rebuild.
+The old Midmer console was modified by placing all of the rocking stoptabs on the left jamb, and a blind combination action was installed.
+Baker removed the one-manual Reuben Midmer & Son organ from the Lower Church and incorporated some of its pipes into his rebuild.
 He also removed the Harp.

 Great Organ – 61 notes